mklan/colorPicker/README.md

 }, false);
 ```

-or you can call the `getColor(x,y)` method manually and retrieve a pixels rgb value
+or you can call the `getColor(x,y)` method manually and retrieve a pixel's rgb value

 ```javascript
 var x = 50;